-Later in the 1930’s the Club resurfaced as the fashionable “Westwood Supper Club.”
+In the late 1930’s the Club resurfaced as the fashionable “Westwood Supper Club.”
 The Westwood Supper Club was a highly popular spot for locals featuring dinner and dancing under the stars.
 October of 1939 saw the opening of the Westwood Gardens, the then South’s largest roller skating rink.
-This new addition located just behind the main building of the Supper Club and was successful for several seasons until America entered World War II.
+This new addition was located just behind the main building of the Supper Club and was successful for several seasons until America entered World War II.

 In November 1970, a group of professional tennis ladies known as the “Original Nine” played in a historical tournament at Westwood.
 This distinguished group of players, Billie Jean King, Kristy Pigeon, Val Ziegenfuss, Nancy Richie, Stephanie Johnson, Mary Ann Curtis, Denise Cater, Rosie Casals, Darlene Hard and Ceci Martinez launched the first all-women’s tennis event known as the “Virginia Slims Invitational Tour”.
 Philip Morris, Inc. was the events title sponsor with Westwood as host.
 Westwood continued to play a tangential role in hosting top named tennis professionals for competitive play including Bobby Riggs, Pancho Segura, Frank Sedgman, Hugh Stewart and Vic Seixas.

-Over the years, Westwood has continued to host a number of professional players such as Jimmy Arias, Aaron Krickstein, and Robert Seguso along with legendary coach Nick Bolletieri.
-Since 2011 Westwood has also been the site of the North American Open, a top ten world squash tournament attracting players such as Ramy Ashour, James Willstrop and Nick Matthew.
+Over the years, Westwood has continued to host a number of professional players such as Virginia Wade, Jim Courier, Jimmy Arias, Aaron Krickstein, and Robert Seguso along with legendary tennis coach Nick Bolletieri.
+In 2011- 2013 Westwood was the host site of the North American Open, a top ten professional world squash tournament, attracting players such as Ramy Ashour, James Willstrop and Nick Matthew.
 In 2014, Westwood held the PSA World Series of Squash, hosting the top eight players in the final matches of the year.

 For more than 85 years, Westwood has been a Richmond tradition, receiving numerous awards and accolades along the way.
 In 2013 Westwood Club was named the official home of the Richmond Tennis Hall of Fame.
 The Richmond Tennis Association first established the Richmond Tennis Hall of Fame in 1990.
 The first class of inductees includes Arthur Ashe Sr., Arthur Ashe Jr., Dorothy Chewning, Samuel Woods, Louis Einwick, Fidelity Bankers Life Insurance Co. and Crestar Bank.
 Later inductees include Massie Valentine, John Packett, Hugh Waters III, Davenport & Company and the Westwood Club among many others.
-To date, Westwood Club is the only Club to have been inducted into the Hall of Fame.
+To date, Westwood Club is the only club to have been inducted into the RTA Hall of Fame.